 \subsection{Memory}

 For understanding the temporal context of news events, we equip TRR with a memory module, which stores all previous mentions of impacted sub-entities.
-We denote the memory module as $\mathcal{M} = \{M_{e_{0}}, M_{e_{1}}, \cdots\}$, where $M_{e_{h}}$ is the collection of all the previous impact chains $C_{e_{h}}$ that contains entity $e_{h}$.
+We denote the memory module as $\mathcal{M} = \{M_{e_{0}}, M_{e_{1}}, \cdots\}$, where $M_{e_{h}}$ is the collection of all the previous impact chains $C_{e_{h}}$ that contains the entity $e_{h}$.
 With the memory module, we are then able to perform retrieve and store functions:

 \begin{enumerate}[label=(\alph*), leftmargin=*] \item On each day, for each impacted entity that is generated by the LLM, we search the memory module for its previous mentions and add them to our daily graph $G$, which give us a new temporal contextualized graph $G_{temporal}$.
-We can obtain: $G_{temporal} = \bigcup_{\forall e_{h} \in Z} (G \cup M_{e_{h}})$.
+Given the impacted entities, we can obtain: $G_{temporal} = \bigcup_{\forall e_{h} \in Z} (G \cup M_{e_{h}})$.

 \item At the end of each day, we then update the memory module with the daily chains of impact, \ie $M_{e_{h}} = \bigcup_{\forall e_{h} \in Z} (M_{e_{h}} \cup C_{e_{h}})$, which stores the temporal context for future time periods. \end{enumerate}